drostron/slamdata-docs/source/developers-guide.rst

 Viewing data in table form is useful but sometimes a graphical representation makes all the difference.
-To prepare for that, let's go back and change query and limit the results to 20 cities so a bar chart doesn't appear as crowded.
+To prepare for that, let's go back and change the query and limit the results to 20 cities, so a bar chart doesn't appear crowded.

-* Click the left grip to go back to the **Query Card**
+* Click the left grip to go back to the **Query Card**.

 * Add the following line to the end of the query: